Find Grad Schools

 34 Yearly Graduations

 Emory University comes in at #4 on our list of the most popular colleges offering master's degrees in other legal research & advanced professional studies.
 Roughly 13,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+The average in-state tuition for full-time undergraduates is $57,120 per year, while in-state graduate students, on average, pay $45,800 per year.
 During the most recent year for which we have data, 34 people received their master's degree in other legal research & advanced professional studies from Emory.
-Around 70% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+About 65% of this group were women, and 62% were students from an underrepresented racial-ethnic group.

 #6